 If you received an Economic Injury Disaster Loan (EILD) between January 31, 2020 and April 3,2020 to pay payroll, you must refinance that loan into your PPP loan.
 You will be able to take out the additional amount up to 250% of your payroll cost noted above.
-If you took out the EIDL between February 15, 2020 and June 30, 2020 due to COVID-19 and received the emergency grant award, the amount of grant award you received will be subtracted from the amount forgiven under the PPP.

-To arrive at your monthly payroll cost you will include gross wages paid to all employees, including commission, tips, paid leave etc. Employer's share of health insurance paid for employees.
-Payments made for any retirement benefits for employees i.e. 401k contributions, SEP IRA contributions etc. Payment of State Unemployment Tax and SUTA assessed on your employees' wages.
+To arrive at your monthly payroll cost you will include gross wages paid to all employees, including commission, tips, paid leave etc. Employer's share of employee benefits premiums (health, life, dental, vision, disability) paid on behalf of the employees.
+Payments made for any retirement benefits for employees i.e. 401k contributions, SEP IRA contributions etc. Payment of State Unemployment Tax or SUTA assessed on your employees' wages.
 You would not include any wages paid to any employee whose principal place of residence is outside of the US.
 If you have employees who make over \$100,000 a year you will also need to deduct the monthly portion of their salary equal to the amount they make over \$100,000.
-(Basically for the period noted above you will only be able to include \$37,500.00 of their salary.)